 This week’s Coffee Brake is not just the typical musings and drivel that oozes from my fingertips onto the keyboard…no…today is very different.
 Today, it is time to lay out the DT Manifesto.
 Merriam-Webster defines man·i·fes·to (noun ˌma-nə-ˈfes-(ˌ)tō) as

-buying a car.
+First and foremost, this is an entertainment website.
+This means we are here to provide entertainment.
+Occasionally it might lead to someone buying a car.
 We are not here to sell you cars.
 But — and most

 win-win-win-win for buyer, seller, blogger, and reader alike.